Receiving Presidential Award

 The Thalassemia International Federation recognized and praised the Sundas Foundation for providing outstanding free healthcare services across South Asia.

-Sundas Foundation was recognized by the National Disaster Management Authority (NDMA) for providing its nonstop patient care services during the COVID-19 pandemic to those suffering from the virus.
+Sundas Foundation was recognized by the National Disaster Management Authority (NDMA) for providing nonstop patient care services during the COVID-19 pandemic.

-Muhammad Yaseen Khan (The Founder and President of Sundas Foundation) was awarded the prestigious Sitar-i-Imtiaz by the President of Pakistan.
-This national honour recognizes the consistent life-saving care and treatment service for children suffering from blood disorders.
+Muhammad Yaseen Khan, Founder and President of Sundas Foundation, was awarded the prestigious Sitara-i-Imtiaz by the President of Pakistan for consistent life-saving care to children suffering from blood disorders.